pudly/schmopera-hugo/content/articles/overdue-for-the-stage-haymarket-opera-companys-ariane-et-bachus.md

 date = "2017-10-01T17:03:00-04:00"
 lastmod = "2017-10-01T21:45:00-04:00"
 publishDate = "2017-10-01T21:33:00-04:00"
-slug = "overdue-for-the-stage-haymarket-opera-companys-ariane-et-bachus"
-title = "Overdue for the stage: Haymarket Opera Company&#039;s Ariane et Bachus"
+short_description = "A highlight of the performance was the chorus of the furies in Act IV, as summoned by the sorcerer Géralde.
+Snakes were an effective unifying visual element here: not only were the demons themselves swaying like charmed snakes and brandishing faux snakes, but their Medusa-like wigs and skirts fashioned from wide strips of flowing fabric brought great movement to the scene.
+The music's regular flowing triple meter was often unexpectedly interrupted by hemiola hiccups so typical of baroque dance rhythms." slug = "overdue-for-the-stage-haymarket-opera-companys-ariane-et-bachus" title = "Overdue for the stage: Haymarket Opera Company&#039;s Ariane et Bachus"
 +++